 Junior/Senior Jazz Solo

-Only students who are at the junior or senior level of study in voice or instrument are eligible for this category.
+Only students who are at the junior or senior level of study in the instrument or voice are eligible for this category.
 Contestants are limited to fifteen (15) minutes.
-In each case the student will select one of the compositions listed for performance, and the adjudicator will select the others.
-The adjudicator will hear enough of two selections in the allotted time to make an evaluation, and may, at his/her discretion, ask to hear part of the third selection.
+In each performance the entrant will select one of the compositions listed, and the adjudicator will select another.
+The adjudicator will hear enough of both in the allotted time to make an evaluation, and should, as time allows, hear the third selection.
 All selections must be memorized.
 The duplicate repertoire rule applies.

 Specific repertoire requirements are as follows: